zimmertr/3D-Models/README.md

 ## Summary

-A collection of 3D models I've designed and created with my 3D printer
+A collection of 3D models I've designed and created with my 3D printer.
+A collection of my makes can be found on Thingiverse here: https://www.thingiverse.com/zimmertr/designs

 <hr>